Marriage Intensives & Online Counseling | Imago Therapy – The Marriage Restoration Project

 Step 2 – Practice Transparency

-• Share phone, email, and social media access.
+• Sharing phone, email, and social-media access

 Step 3 – Ensure It Doesn’t Happen Again